 Tubing being connected to two-way valve

-Then connect the open end of the gas delivery tubing to a sterile mouthpiece [1].
+Complete the setup by connecting the open end of the gas delivery tubing to a sterile mouthpiece [1].

 Tubing being connected to mouthpiece

 Gas Provocation Experiment

-Before beginning the experiment, put on a pair of laboratory gloves [1] disinfect the OCTA (O-C-T-A) head and chin rest with an alcohol swab [2-TXT].
+Before beginning the experiment, put on a pair of laboratory gloves and [1] disinfect the OCTA (O-C-T-A) head and chin rest with an alcohol swab [2-TXT].